 This reliance creates corresponding technical debt.
 Many VBA applications are assembled incrementally by non-specialists, yielding fragile codebases and UserForms that struggle with contemporary interaction patterns.
 For numerous internal tools, a full migration to a standalone web application is disproportionate in cost and delivery complexity.
 The emergence of generative AI accentuates the gap, since it is generally more effective at producing web UI code than at generating robust VBA architecture or maintainable UserForm logic[13].
 Restricted IT environments also keep VBA relevant as a practical integration layer for on-premise systems, local files, and legacy data sources that newer sandboxed platforms cannot easily reach.

 The central claim of this paper is that WebView2 integration is not merely a usability enhancement but an architectural requirement for many modern tools.
-Current workflows depend on capabilities that classic UserForms cannot efficiently deliver, including dynamic data grids, geospatial interfaces, graph and network visualisation, rich text components, and responsive layouts in our observed projects.
-Even with modern libraries such as stdVBA, closing this gap natively entails building and maintaining bespoke controls under a host not designed for today's UI demands.
+Current workflows depend on capabilities that classic UserForms cannot efficiently deliver, including dynamic data grids, geospatial interfaces, graph and network visualisation, rich text components, and responsive layouts.
+Even with modern libraries such as stdVBA[14], closing this gap natively entails building and maintaining bespoke controls under a host not designed for today's UI demands.

 This paper makes four major contributions.
-First, it presents stdWebView, an open source VBA class module, developed as part of the broader stdVBA library, that embeds Microsoft Edge WebView2 within VBA UserForms, providing a practical software artifact for modernizing Office-based applications with HTML, CSS and JavaScript[19].
+First, it presents stdWebView, an open source VBA class module, developed as part of the broader stdVBA library, that embeds Microsoft Edge WebView2 within VBA UserForms, providing a practical software artifact for modernizing Office-based applications with HTML, CSS and JavaScript[15].
 Second, it defines a practical integration architecture for VBA, that abstracts low-level COM event handling and WebView2 lifecycle management behind a high-level interface for navigation, JavaScript execution, host-object communication, HTTP request interception, and cookie management.
 Third, it demonstrates the applicability of this approach through case studies and examples, showing how web interfaces can be introduced into existing Excel/VBA workflows without requiring server infrastructure or full migration to a standalone web application.
-Finally, this approach provides a practical pathway for phased migration from legacy VBA applications towards modern web apps.
+Finally, it discusses considerations for teams assessing a phased migration from legacy VBA applications towards modern web-based tools, including dependency management, security, and deployment scope.

-stdWebView exposes a small VBA API for embedding WebView2 into native UserForms and offers communication mechanisms to allow transfer of data / commands between the VBA and JavaScript runtime environments[19].
-Typical usage involves attaching the WebView to a MSForms.Userform or MSForms.Frame, navigating to sites or injecting HTML/CSS/JS, and either hijacking the webrequest system to serve pages and data requests like a regular HTTP server or injecting a host COM object which javascript can automate directly.
-Consult the sequence diagram below for an overview of the functionality.
+stdWebView exposes a small VBA API for embedding WebView2 into native UserForms and offers communication mechanisms to allow transfer of data and commands between the VBA and JavaScript runtime environments[15].
+Typical usage involves attaching the WebView to a MSForms.UserForm or MSForms.Frame, navigating to sites or injecting HTML/CSS/JS, and either hijacking the web-request system to serve pages and data requests like a regular HTTP server or injecting a host COM object which JavaScript can automate directly.
+Figure 1 below shows an overview of the initialisation sequence and the three communication modes.

 sequenceDiagram